shanehampton/express-rest-api/README.md

 # express-rest-api

 This is a template for a basic RESTful API in express with standardized CRUD operations.
-It's a good starting point for an application backend.
+It's a decent starting point for an extensible application backend.

 ## Usage